hwangisgone/ideabank/src/README.md

 - App to save MSSV and link fb and pics (for myself lol).
 (Basically gallery)
 - Analyze chatting behavior and make an AI to automate that (for lover)
 - AI classification: facial chart.
 Like where does this face lie on the alignment chart.
+- Capitalism simulator: What would happen if we raise minimum wage?
+And humana are coded based on basic conditions. e.g. work if saving < 150% of rent